salsita/redux-form-actions/README.md

 <code><b>onSubmit</b></code>:
 If `succeededAction` is also declared onSubmit is considered asynchronous and resolved with future action.
-Otherwise behave same as reduxForm action.
+Otherwise behave same as plain reduxForm callback.

 <code><b>succeededAction</b></code>: string | (action) => boolean<br>
 Action type or predicate.
 Matching action resolves submit as succeeded.

 <code><b>failedAction</b></code>: string | (action) => boolean<br>
 Action type or predicate.
 Matching action resolves submit as failed.

+Like plain Redux Form, you can use options as `reduxForm()` argument or declare them as component props.

 ## Immutable JS